Saturday, 19 August 2023

 171. Shah Allah Ditta Caves & a Baoli - Islamabad!

-According to some general information available on different sites, the site was originally used by Buddhist monks for many centuries, starting around 400 BC.
-That is quite possible as the area lies in the heart of Gandhara civilization and the nearest stupa is located only 2 kms to the west on top of the hills.
-A trail leads to the stupa, but I did not visit the place.
-So cannot confirm the condition of the trail.
-However, the ascend is nearly 200 meters, which is considerable.
+According to general information available on different sources, the site was originally used by Buddhist monks for many centuries, beginning around 400 BC.
+This seems quite likely, as the area lies in the heart of the Gandhara civilization, and the nearest stupa is located only 2 km to the west, on top of the hills.
+A trail leads to the stupa, though I did not visit it myself, so I cannot confirm the current condition of the path.
+The ascent, however, is nearly 200 meters, which is considerable.

 The caves of Shah Allah Ditta.
 (31.07.2022.)